Sex and Aging

 Interview with Erica Goodstone, PhD.

 Kingsberg S., Testosterone treatment for hypoactive sexual desire disorder in postmenopausal women.
-J Sex Med.
-2007 Mar;4 Suppl 3:227-34.
+J Sex Med;4 Suppl 3:227-34.